-Cover context can identify the package, project, and handoff details reviewers need first.
+The cover states the package, the project, and the handoff details a reviewer needs first.

 SubPro supports the transmittal cover and handoff files that sit downstream of a reviewable submittal log: PDF packages, editable XLSX output, source context, and notes for the next reviewer.